Sitecore-Hackathon/2025-Null-Terminators/README.md

 ![image](https://github.com/user-attachments/assets/77590483-489f-416c-afe2-03955086dc8f)

 With these steps, users can easily access the module to enhance accessibility and SEO by automatically generating meaningful alt text for media items.
-**Note:** The code will not function in a local environment because OpenAI cannot access the image item path from the local site.
+**Note:** **The code will not function in a local environment because OpenAI cannot access the image item path from the local site.Please deploy the dlls and the configs on a hosted environment**

 ![Hackathon Logo](docs/images/hackathon.png?raw=true "Hackathon Logo")

 ![image](https://github.com/user-attachments/assets/7fb3c0a1-7537-4c16-9359-7e25e33d866f)

 ## Comments
-**Note:** The code will not function in a local environment because OpenAI cannot access the image item path from the local site.
+**Note:** **The code will not function in a local environment because OpenAI cannot access the image item path from the local site.
+Please deploy the dlls and the configs on a hosted environment.**